After the excitement of finding and buying, you'll need a good moving guide. Here are some helpful moving tips to make your moving day less stressful.

 accounts for utilities and services.
 And if you're a new customer, you might be asked by a utility supplier for a security deposit or letter of reference from your previous supplier.

-Also arrange for redirection of any newspaper or magazine subscriptions, finalize a home insurance policy, register the kids at the local school, contact the post office for change of address.
-Such service can usually be accomplished on their website.
+Also arrange for redirection of any newspaper or magazine subscriptions, finalize a home insurance policy, register the kids at the local school and contact the post office for change of address.
+Such service changes may be available on their website.
 And don't forget about the credit union, bank and credit card companies.
 Your accountant, stock broker or financial planner would also like to be included.
 Phew!
 So much to do!
+No wonder you need a thorough moving guide.

 If you lease your vehicle, advise the lessor of your new address.
-And the same goes for the dealership where you bought your new car in case they need to reach you.
+And the same goes for the dealership where you bought your new car in case they need to reach you for warranty or service appointments.
 Do you keep a boat at a marina?
 Belong to any clubs?
 Add them to your moving guide contact list.

 And don't forget about Big Brother.
 Government agencies or departments like the Ministries of Transport and Health demand to be kept informed.
 In Ontario, contact the local branch of Service Ontario and Service Canada.
 Let your life insurance companies and health-care providers - doctor, dentist and therapists - know your new address and phone number.

-And of course, an integral part of any move is sending personal change of address cards (via email or snail-mail) to everyone important to your life.
+And of course, an integral part of any move is sending personal change of address cards (via email or snail-mail) to everyone important in your life.

 One of the most important moving tips, if you're planning a move into a condominium apartment, is to book your moving day with property management or the on-site security staff.
 They'll reserve the elevator for you and may require a refundable damage deposit.
 There may also be restrictions on the days or times of day when moves are permitted.